cometaworks/ember-cli-bing-map/README.md

 Simple bing map component for ember-cli

 [Demo](http://cometaworks.github.io/ember-cli-bing-map/)
-(Polygon colors are random in this demo)
+(Markers, PolygonLocation, and Polygon colors are random in this demo)

 ## Installation